-This Foreshore Development Guide (FDG) provides development planning guidelines, aimed at protecting sensitive fish and wildlife species and their habitats identified through the previous Foreshore Inventory and Mapping (FIM) and Foreshore Habitat Sensitivity Index (FHSI) analyses.
+This Foreshore Development Guide (FDG) provides development planning guidelines, aimed at protecting sensitive fish and wildlife species and their habitats identified through the previous FIM and FHSI analyses.
 The FDG is an initial tool used when planning for, prescribing, or reviewing riparian and shoreline alterations.
-Based on the environmental (species and habitat) values, the FGD identifies the levels of risk associated with shoreline alteration from various types of development activities.
+Based on the environmental (species and habitat) values, the FDG identifies the levels of risk associated with shoreline alteration from various types of development activities.
 The risks identify the anticipated regulatory steps required to proceed with the project.
 The guidelines provide important information to support both the landowner in preparing foreshore work applications, and the government agencies during their review of the applications.

 The FDG recommends areas to be conserved, where development may present very high or significant risk to high value species and their habitats that require shoreline areas to carry out their life-cycle.
+These sensitive habitats may be protected by various means, including local government inclusion in local planning processes such as Official Community Plans (OCP) and bylaws.
 Additionally, the FDG describes how restoration opportunities should be sought to improve habitat previously disturbed, and to potentially aid in obtaining regulatory support for new proposed projects.

 The FDG methods were first developed for Windermere Lake by the East Kootenay Integrated Lake Management Partnership (EKILMP et al. 2009).
-These methods used the BC Ministry of Environment (BC MoE) document - High Value Habitat Maps and Associated Protocol for Works along the Foreshore of Large Lakes within the Okanagan (BC MoE 2008), and input from the various EKILMP members, including: Fisheries and Oceans Canada (DFO), BC MoE, Regional District of East Kootenay (RDEK), and Wildsight.
+These original methods used the BC Ministry of Environment (BC MoE) document - High Value Habitat Maps and Associated Protocol for Works along the Foreshore of Large Lakes within the Okanagan (BC MoE 2008), and input from the various EKILMP members including: Fisheries and Oceans Canada (DFO), BC MoE, Regional District of East Kootenay (RDEK) and Wildsight.
 Additional lake projects followed and expanded on the initial EKILMP FDG.
-Notable projects included: Moyie Lake (Schleppe 2009), Tie Lake (McPherson et al. 2012), and Kootenay Lake (Kootenay Lake Partnership 2019).
+Notable lake projects included: Moyie Lake (Schleppe 2009), Tie Lake (McPherson et al. 2012) and Kootenay Lake (Kootenay Lake Partnership 2019).
 With each iteration of these documents, the general process for developing a FDG were refined.

-2.0 Important Contact Information
+2. Important Contact Information